Supported Site University of Alabama: Recruitment

 - A PhysTEC website was developed (http://phystec.ua.edu).

-- Every physics major was directly contacted by email for interest in HS teaching.
+- Every physics major was directly contacted by email for interest in high school teaching.